krajj7/BotHack/README.md

 **24.11.2014**: The framework now uses shop prices and other observed properties of items like results of wand-engrave to disambiguate random item appearances.
 Bots can ask about the possible types of unidentified items and will only get results that match the gathered data.
 A stroll through a shop is all that is needed to identify useful items (like the scroll of identify).
 This is implemented using the Clojure core.logic library for logic programming (src/bothack/itemid.clj).

 **6.12.2014**: The bot can now solve every level of sokoban and makes use of some of the items that can be found there.
 The sokoban solver module can deal with interruptions from monsters and other perils.
 The prize and giant mimics on the last level are auto-identified.

+**25.12.2014**: The main example bot can reach the castle fairly regularly now, it has finished the quest and cleared the first few levels of gehennom without wizard mode or human intervetion, eventually dying by starvation due to a bug.
+This makes it the most successful NetHack bot written as of yet (as far as I'm aware).

+Dumplog of the boẗ́'s best game to date: https://acehack.de/userdata/smartbot/nethack/dumplog/1419369702

+Listing of other bots for comparison: http://taeb.github.io/bots.html

+Special thanks goes to kerio and stenno, admins of the acehack.de public server, for their support and hosting an instance of the bot and to FIQ for running the bot on the nethack.alt.org server and trying out the framework even in the current unfinished state!